The 20 Best Microphthalmia Doctors Near Me in Maryland, US

 English

-Leslie Biesecker is a Medical Genetics specialist and a Pediatrics provider in Bethesda, Maryland.
+Leslie Biesecker is a Medical Genetics specialist and a Pediatrics provider practicing medicine in Bethesda, Maryland.
 Dr. Biesecker is rated as an Advanced provider by MediFind in the treatment of Microphthalmia.
-His top areas of expertise are Proteus Syndrome, Proteus-Like Syndrome, Acromicric Dysplasia, and Lenz Microphthalmia Syndrome.
+He is also highly rated in 17 other conditions, according to our data.
+His clinical expertise encompasses Proteus Syndrome, Proteus-Like Syndrome, Acromicric Dysplasia, and Lenz Microphthalmia Syndrome.

 Languages Spoken: